 The latest design tools brought us to the doorstep that creates a direct connection to the medium.
 But they don’t open the door, so they don’t fully deliver.

 With Relate, design & development teams will work together on the same source of truth.
 Removing the visual work for the developer by precisely providing what she needs to write functionality on top of it.

 Our current challenge (which we’ve partially achieved) is what we call Stage.
 The stage is a highly-intuitive visual editor that supports systematic design while simultaneously outputting code.
 At the moment, Relate controls and manipulates only the visual aspect of the code — the HTML/CSS.

 Relate is still an early stage project, we are here to take the long walk, and the appropriate time has come to announce it.

 - Perfecting the Stage editor so you will be able to create high-end responsive interface layouts (powered by CSS Flex and Grid), manage styles consistently and apply them.

-- Completing the foundation for creating a living design system of components, states, and properties.
+- We’re completing the foundation for creating a living design system of components, states, and properties.

 - Outputting the code for you as a ReactJS package and syncing it with a Github repository, Dropbox, and Google Drive.
 Not using React?
 Not a problem.
 We are evolving and will adapt it to your needs.

-We are a small team of five people who breathe design and code.
+We are a small team of four people who breathe design and code.
 We’ve had the privilege of creating a lot of products for the web, and now we’ve emerged to create Relate.

 We’re introducing a private beta in the coming months to be sure that we refine our tool to meet your precise needs through constant iteration and improvement.